 There wasn’t much to visit in the house, to be honest, and there is a lack of information as to what you’re seeing.
 Unfortunately photos were prohibited inside.
 His living room was impressive and although it’s filled with replicas, it’s still incredible to think he would lie on his chaise longue, puffing on his pipe while looking up at his masterpieces.
 Photos of Monet are around the house.

-Standing outside Monet’s kitchen window: somehow with lace curtains around the house or that check and shutters you can tell we’re in France.
 Just up the road, the Hotel Baudy welcomed guests – particularly many American painters who came to Giverny for inspiration and to meet Monet.

 Where to Eat in Giverny?